OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 Once you've completed the above steps, you'll have Docker, a hypervisor, kubectl, and Minikube installed and ready to deploy the Media Proxy on your local Kubernetes cluster.

 ### Setup K8s Cluster
-Before deploy Media Proxy to the K8s cluster, you need to execute following steps to setup the K8s cluster to be ready for Media Communications Mesh.
+Before deploying Media Proxy to the K8s cluster, you need to execute the following steps to setup the K8s cluster to be ready for Media Communications Mesh.

-1. Start the K8s Cluster, and add Media Communications Mesh worker node on it.
+1. Start the K8s Cluster, and add worker node on it.

 ```bash
 minikube start